-The following IPERL Meter is the new replacement meter that could be coming to your household soon.
+The following IPERL Meter is the new replacement meter with which the District has been upgrading.

 Digital Water Meter Dials – 3/4-Inch & 1-Inch Meters